Fun, prospects or money: what are you looking for?

 ‘I want to travel.’

 - TEFL (Teaching English as a Foreign Language) is a popular way of finding work abroad, though you’re likely to need a suitable qualification first.
 The term TEFL is sometimes used almost interchangeably with TESOL (Teaching English to Speakers of Other Languages) and TESL (Teaching English as a Second Language).
+Many TEFL organisations are supporting teachers with working online while Covid-19 prevents them from travelling abroad.
 Our TEFL/TESL teacher job description explains what’s involved.

 - Working abroad.
-Our in-depth country guides to finding work experience and graduate jobs abroad are packed with advice on where to find vacancies, how to apply and what to expect from working life.
+When travelling and working abroad becomes safe again, our in-depth country guides to finding work experience and graduate jobs abroad can provide you with advice on where to find vacancies, how to apply and what to expect from working life.